rjshvjy/puvi/.dev-index/code_usage_report.md

 ### masters
 - Used by modules: app, batch_production
-- Files: 46
+- Files: 37
 - Functions using this table:
   - get_cost_elements_for_batch in puvi-backend/puvi-backend-main/modules/batch_production.py

 ### masters_audit_log
-- Used by modules: opening_balance, sku_management, db_utils, masters_common
+- Used by modules: masters_common, opening_balance, sku_management, db_utils
 - Files: 4
 - Functions using this table:
   - initialize_system in puvi-backend/puvi-backend-main/modules/opening_balance.py